SERV and MRC Volunteer Programs

 System of Emergency Response Volunteers (SERV) is a registry system to preregister and credential volunteers prior to their deployment response to a natural or man-made disaster, public health outreach campaign or emergency.

-AR SERV is administered by the Arkansas Department of Health, Preparedness and Response Branch.
-AR SERV works to recruit, train, manage, and deploy volunteers (medical and non-medical) to assist during emergencies and day to day activities by providing additional staff to meet health/medical surge, population monitoring, public health outreach, or family reunification needs.
+AR SERV is administered by the Arkansas Department of Health, Office of Preparedness and Emergency Response Systems, monitoring, public health outreach, or family reunification needs.

 Please consider the following prior to making the decision to serve:

 - Your information will be kept secure and shared only with approved ADH personnel, volunteer program affiliates, and emergency management officials during disaster response and during non-emergency public health events and activities.

 - When your services are requested for disaster response, you will be given as many details as possible about your role and responsibilities as well as situational or "Just in Time" training.

 As a volunteer, you have the right to say "yes" or "no" to any requests for your services.

 - As a volunteer, you have the right to decide how far you are willing to travel and how long you are willing to serve.